ddbit/verba-volant/README.md

 ## Threat Model

-The system is designed under the assumption that the server operates outside the reach of any potential attacker, yet a compromised server won't affect the overall security goals of this app.
-The primary objective is to eliminate the possibility of future forensic analysis on user devices.
+The system is designed under the assumption that a compromised server won't affect the overall security goals of this app which are:

+- to eliminate the possibility of future forensic analysis on user devices;
+- to keep conversation private end-to-end.

 This means:

 * No persistent logs or data are stored locally or remotely.
 * Messages are never written to disk.
 * Encryption keys are derived ephemerally per session.
 * Only encrypted content is transmitted; metadata is minimized.

-The model assumes that Alice and Bob know each other and coordinate the conversation setup through a secure out-of-band channel.
-The room ID is shared securely and used to bootstrap a private session.
-If no attacker is present during this exchange, and the Diffie-Hellman key exchange proceeds without tampering, the system is effectively resistant to MITM attacks.
-The server is assumed to be honest-but-curious.
+The model assumes that Alice and Bob know each other and coordinate the conversation setup through a out-of-band channel.
+The out-of-band (OOB) channel is assumed to be:

+- insecure in terms of privacy: Alice accepts that the attacker is able to observe the messages in the out-of-band channel.

+- authenticated: Alice can safely assume that the other end in the out-of-band is Bob.

+The room ID is shared on the OOB and used to bootstrap a private session.
+The system shall be resistant to MITM attacks.

 ---